JL907/Sett/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Fixed an issue where Facebreaker was using the wrong onhit animation
-* Camera now zooms out during The Slam Portion of The Show Stopper
+* Camera now zooms out during The Show Stopper
-* Camera now zooms out during Facebreaker
-* Camera now zooms out slightly during Hay Maker
 * Adjusted Sett's M1 sound.